oroinc/documentation/user/back-office/system/configuration/commerce/product/global-product-search.rst

 3. Customize any of the options by proceeding through the following steps:

-   a) Clear the **Use Default** check box next to the option.
+   a) Clear the **Use Default** checkbox next to the option.
-   b) Enable the required check box or enter the necessary file size and type information.
+   b) Enable the required checkbox or enter the necessary file size and type information.

 4. In the **Product Fulltext Search** section, configure the following options: